redis/redis-om-node/README.md

 ### Missing Entities and Null Values

 Redis, and by extension Redis OM, doesn't differentiate between missing and null.
 Missing fields in Redis are returned as `null` and missing keys return `null`.
-So, if you fetch an entity that doesn't exists, it will happily return you an entity full of nulls:
+So, if you fetch an entity that doesn't exist, it will happily return you an entity full of nulls:

 ```javascript
 let album = await repository.fetch('DOES_NOT_EXIST')